← Medical Devices & Procedures

 What it is

-Stereotactic radiotherapy (SBRT/SRS) is a precise form of radiation therapy that delivers high doses of radiation to small, well-defined tumors or metastases.
-It uses advanced technology to target the tumor with minimal exposure to surrounding healthy tissue.
+Stereotactic radiotherapy (SBRT/SRS) is a precise and targeted form of radiation therapy that delivers high doses of radiation to small tumors or lesions, typically in a few sessions.
+It uses advanced technology to accurately pinpoint and treat specific areas of the body, such as the brain, lungs, or prostate.

 What research shows